pdehne/VFLib/README.md

 Public License, Version 2.
 Individually marked files of VFLib contain portions of these external projects, licensed separately:

-### JUCE

-VFLib uses Juce (http://rawmaterialsoftware.com), which is available under the GNU General Public License.
-Commercial licenses are also available.

 ### Bzip2

 Bzip2 is Copyright (C) 1996-2010 Julian R Seward.
 All rights reserved.